bradshawsguide/website/src/content/01-stations/29-abbey-wood/station.md

 ----
 info:
 - term: Omnibuses
-  description: to and from Bexley Heath.
+  desc: to and from Bexley Heath.
 ----
 text: Distance from station, 1 mile.